vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 For the morning checklist, the selected letters form the work DWEMSCAL, which doesn't roll too freely off the tongue, but is not too hard to remember.
-So every morning, when I open my laptop, I remember "DWEMSCL", then start executing the expansions of each letter.
+So every morning, when I open my laptop, I remember "DWEMSCAL", then start executing the expansions of each letter.

 ### No physical (or digital) checking of boxes